Why have just one color in your bedroom when you could have two?

 Dark Blue-Green and White

-The use of white in this room helps to keep the dark colour from swallowing up everything else.
+The use of white in this room helps to keep the dark color from swallowing up everything else.
 This could just as easily be an example of rose and dark blue-green, because the pink accents look beautiful in this bedroom.

 Achieve this look by using Benjamin Moore Salamander with Behr Diamonds Therapy.